onesky/api-documentation-platform/README.md

 ## Authentication

-All of the endpoints require you to do authentication.
+All of the endpoints require you to authenticate.
 You will have to find your own API key and API secret.
 First login to [oneskyapp](http://www.oneksyapp.com) and find the API key and secret in **Site Settings** under **API Keys & Usage**.

 #### Parameters
 <table>